Member Handbook

 Crisis Services

 1. Crisis Intervention and Stabilization: Trained staff are available to provide first response crisis services to you.
-They can help identify the type of help you need, contact other agencies to help you, and help staff or caregivers work with you during the crisis.
+They can help identify the type of help you need, contact other agencies to help, and help staff or caregivers work with you during the crisis.

-2. Crisis Consultation: Psychologists or psychological associates are available to you if you have challenging behaviors that have resulted in a crisis situation requiring the development of a comprehensive crisis plan.
+2. Crisis Consultation: Psychologists or psychological associates available to you if you have challenging behaviors that resulted in a crisis that requires the development of a comprehensive crisis plan.

-3. Out-of-Home Crisis: A short-term service that can help you if you experience a crisis and require a period of regular support.
+3. Out-of-Home Crisis: A short-term service to help you if you experience a crisis and require a period of regular support.
 The service takes place in a licensed facility or licensed private home respite setting, separate from your living arrangement.

 Day Supports

-Day supports help you get, keep or improve socialization and daily living skills and is 1 option for a meaningful day.
+Day supports help you get, keep or improve socialization and daily living skills.
+It is one option for a meaningful day.
 Day supports are provided by licensed day programs and licensed childcare facilities.
-If you receive day supports, your day supports provider is responsible for transporting you from your home to and from the day supports facility.
-Usually, you receive day support services in a group.
-One-on-one day support services are available only if you have special needs that require individual support.
+If you get day supports, your day supports provider will transport you from your home to and from the day supports location.
+Usually, you get day support services in a group.
+One-on-one day support services are available only if your needs require individual support.

 Home Modifications

-Home modifications are physical changes to the private home where you live or will be living, and owned by you or your family (including your foster family, if applicable) that are needed to protect your health, welfare and safety or to help you be more independent.
-The adaptations cannot add total square footage to your home and are limited to $50,000 over the duration of the NC Innovations waiver (limit includes assistive technology equipment and supplies).
+Home modifications are physical changes to the private home where you live or will be living that are needed to protect your health, welfare and safety or to help you be more independent.
+The home must be owned by you or your family (including your foster family, if applicable).
+The changes cannot add total square footage to your home and are limited to $50,000 over the length of time of the NC Innovations waiver (the limit includes assistive technology equipment and supplies).

 Back to Top ▲